Umeshmore562/Simple-Web-Scraper/README.md

 - `beautifulsoup4` library

-You can install the required libraries using pip:
+--You can install the required libraries using pip:

-bash
+--bash
 pip install requests beautifulsoup4

-Usage
+--Usage

 1.Run the script:
   python scraper.py